Merge Pipeline, Crate Architecture

 apply_mapping and --write-override paths but skip

-identify_mapping, the mapping comes from
+identify_mapping: the mapping comes from parse_mapping_spec or

 How this composes with the post-merge ML stages